 The Atlantic slave trade was one of the most important examples of forced migration in human history.
 While slavery in the U.S. is well-documented, only ten percent of the slaves imported from Africa came to the United States; the other ninety per cent were disbursed throughout the Americas—nearly half went to Brazil alone.
 Where did they go?
 What did slavery look like in other parts of the New World?
 And what are the lingering effects on the modern world?

-Guest Natalie Arsenault from UT’s Teresa Lozano Long Institute of Latin American Studies the oft-ignored impact of the slave trade on other parts of the Americas.
+Guest Natalie Arsenault from the University of Chicago explores the oft-ignored impact of the slave trade on other parts of the Americas.